Lost-Outpost/outlander/README.md

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

-### Clean Skyrim
+### Clean Enderal

 I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
-You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
+You should also clean up the `Enderal Special Edition` folder in `Documents/My Games/` by deleting the contents in it.

 [THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after shredding or cleaning it manually.